t6kke/BadmintonSkillCalculator/README.md

 # Badminton Skill Calculator

-This is for learing purpose for my own software development skills.
-Not specifical meant for Badminton but I will use it to handle various badminton tournaments and competitions I take part in.
+This is personal project that is meant to collect tournament results information.
+Parse the players results and calculate ELO for each player for skill ranking.
+Currently developed for small tournaments where each player/team plays agains every other player/team one game.
+This code does not directly care about the tournament results, it just calculates ELO ranking after each match/round.
+It supports singles and doubles tournaments since these are two of the more common badminton tournament types(some regions of the world also have somewhat active 3v3 scene but not for me).
+This project does not specifically need to be used for Badminton, tehnically any kind of tournament with games and scores can use this project for ELO calculations.
+Only additinal challenges in this case is that data entry currently works only on specific formated tournaments so it's likely that you need to build your own custom tournament data parser.

 I'm using some basic ELO calculations setup to learn more about how ELO raking works and how best to implement it for my situation.

-I might also write this project, with potentially limited scope, in other languages for learing purpose.
+More details in the next chapter.

+This started out as a personal development project.
+At this point it's been refined enought that it could be used as a standalone CLI application or even as a back-end tool that has some UI wrapper for it's usage.
+At some point the future I might also rewrite this project is some other language but will still keep it as CLI tool.
+Any additional usability changes should be separate wrapper projects on top of this tool.

 ## ELO Ranking Logic